Weed Control in Lawns without using chemicals – Is it possible?

 Pull them out

 Sure this sounds simple, but anyone who has tried to keep up with weeds by pulling them knows that it’s not always so easy – some weeds are more easily pulled than others.
 The best time to pull weeds is when the soil is still moist from watering or rain.
 Pull slowly from the base of the weed to get the best chance of pulling a root out and make sure to use garden gloves for spiny plants like thistles.
 There are some fairly nifty weed pullers worth investigating too – some of them can even be used while standing up such as the Fiskars Xact weed puller.
-A word of advice, some weeds like creeping oxalis have a runner type root system and can’t be pulled out easily.
+A word of advice, some weeds like creeping oxalis and clover have a runner type root system and can’t be pulled out easily.

 Boiling water is another alternative way to control weeds.
 This is a non selective method (ie boiling water will kill lawn too) so be careful how you apply the water.
 Simply pour boiling water from a kettle onto the weeds – the heat will destroy the cell structure in the leaves and kill them instantly.
 Be careful of your hands and feet, and keep children and pets away.